gatk-workflows/gatk4-somatic-cnvs/README.md

 - Addtional metrics

 ### Software version requirements :
-- GATK4.1.4.0
+GATK 4.1.4.0
 Cromwell version support
   - Successfully tested on v45

-### Important Note :
+### Important Notes :
 - Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
+- The provided JSON is a ready to use example JSON template of the workflow.
+Users are responsible for reviewing the [GATK Tool and Tutorial Documentations](https://gatk.broadinstitute.org/hc/en-us/categories/360002310591) to properly set the reference and resource variables.
-- For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://software.broadinstitute.org/gatk/documentation/article?id=12521).
+- For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://gatk.broadinstitute.org/hc/en-us/articles/360035530952).
+- Relevant reference and resources bundles can be accessed in [Resource Bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360036212652).

+### Contact Us :
-- The following material is provided by the GATK Team.
-Please post any questions or concerns to one of our forum sites : [GATK](https://gatkforums.broadinstitute.org/gatk/categories/ask-the-team/) , [FireCloud](https://gatkforums.broadinstitute.org/firecloud/categories/ask-the-firecloud-team) or [Terra](https://broadinstitute.zendesk.com/hc/en-us/community/topics/360000500432-General-Discussion) , [WDL/Cromwell](https://gatkforums.broadinstitute.org/wdl/categories/ask-the-wdl-team).
+- The following material is provided by the Data Science Platforum group at the Broad Institute.
+Please direct any questions or concerns to one of our forum sites : [GATK](https://gatk.broadinstitute.org/hc/en-us/community/topics) or [Terra](https://support.terra.bio/hc/en-us/community/topics/360000500432).
-- Please visit the [User Guide](https://software.broadinstitute.org/gatk/documentation/) site for further documentation on our workflows and tools.
-- The provided input json(s) is for workflow plumbing test purposes.
-Please read through the GATK Documentation and adjust the inputs accordingly.

 ### LICENSING :
 Copyright Broad Institute, 2019 | BSD-3